apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 Now, to get a ready-to-deploy quantized model two steps are required:
 - prepare data loader with calibration data - this data will be used as input to the network.
 All necessary layers will be observed with layer collector to calculate minimum and maximum value of that layer.
 This flow is internal mechanism and all what useer need to do is to provide data loader
-- call `quantize_net` function from `contrib.quantize` package - both operator fusion calls will be called inside this API
+- call `quantize_net` function from `contrib.quantize` package - both operator fusion calls will be called inside this API.

 ```
 calib_data_loader = mx.gluon.data.DataLoader(dummy_data, batch_size=batch_size)